andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 }
 ```

 That's all.
-The polyfill will define an `EventSource` constructor only if it is not natively supported and your code will continue to work as before also on browsers that don't support it.
+The polyfill will define an `EventSource` constructor only if it is not natively supported and our code will continue to work as before also on browsers that don't support it.

 ## Server-Sent Events vs WebSockets

-Using Server Side Events helps to resolve some common issues that involve waiting for data from the server.
-Instead of implementing a long polling whose main drawback is consuming resources both on the client and on the server side, you get a simple and performant solution.
+Using Server Side Events helps us to resolve some common issues that involve waiting for data from the server.
+Instead of implementing a long polling whose main drawback is consuming resources both on the client and on the server side, we get a simple and performant solution.

 An alternative approach is based on [WebSockets](https://www.w3.org/TR/websockets/), a standard TCP based protocol providing full duplex communication between the client and the server.
 What benefits does WebSockets bring with respect to Server-Sent Events?
 When to use one technology instead of the other?